-For anyone who is suffering from plantar fasciitis and looking for the perfect combination of style, comfort, and support in a pair of casual walking shoes, this is a great choice.
+For anyone who has heel pain and looking for the perfect combination of style, comfort, and support in a pair of casual walking shoes, this is a great choice.

 - Pros: Stylish and fashionable, available in many colors, separate designs for men and women, easy slip-on design, light mesh fabric for comfort and lightweight, cushioned footbed, and memory foam padded heel support.

 - Cons: Upper surface bends and creases and the shoes are not comfortable enough for long term use.

 Best Running Shoes for Women and Men

 Recommendations for plantar fasciitis running shoes will differ from the ones for walking and work as the focus of both types of shoes varies.
 The main difference is that running shoes are designed especially for different arch types.